Cardinals vs. Pirates Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (3-4) to the mound for his 12th start this season.
+- The Cardinals' Jordan Montgomery (2-6) will make his 12th start of the season.

-- In 11 starts this season, he's earned a quality start in three of them.
+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Flaherty has eight starts of five or more innings this season in 11 chances.
-He averages 5.3 innings per outing.
+- Montgomery has made nine starts of five or more innings in 11 chances this season, and averages 5.5 frames when he pitches.

 |Opponent